bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 However it also had a number of _significant_ shortcomings:

-* **Complex**: The "high level ease of use" came at the cost of significant implementation complexity, performance overhead, and invented jargon.
-Users were often overwhelmed when trying to operate at any level but "high level".
+* **Complex**: The "high-level ease of use" came at the cost of significant implementation complexity, performance overhead, and invented jargon.
+Users were often overwhelmed when trying to operate at any level but "high-level".
 When managing "render resources", it was easy to do something "wrong" and hard to tell "what went wrong".
-* **Often slow**: Features like "sprite rendering" were built on the costly high level abstractions mentioned above.
+* **Often slow**: Features like "sprite rendering" were built on the costly high-level abstractions mentioned above.
 Performance was ... suboptimal when compared to other options in the ecosystem.
 * **User-facing internals**: It stored a lot of internal render state directly on each entity.
 This took up space, computing the state was expensive, and it gunked up user-facing APIs with a bunch of "do not touch" render Components.
 This state (or at least, the component metadata) needed to be written to / read from Scenes, which was also suboptimal and error prone.
 * **Repeating render logic was troublesome**: Viewports, rendering to multiple textures / windows, and shadow maps were possible, but they required hard-coding, special casing, and boilerplate.
 This wasn't aligned with our goals for modularity and clarity.

 ### Why now?

-The shortcomings above were acceptable in Bevy's early days, but were clearly holding us back as Bevy grew from a [one person side project](bevyengine.org/news/introducing-bevy) to the most popular Rust game engine on Github (and one of the most [popular open source game engine ... period](https://github.com/topics/game-engine)).
+The shortcomings above were acceptable in Bevy's early days, but were clearly holding us back as Bevy grew from a [one person side project](bevyengine.org/news/introducing-bevy) to the most popular Rust game engine on Github (and one of the most [popular open source game engines ... period](https://github.com/topics/game-engine)).
 A "passable" renderer no longer cuts it when we have hundreds of contributors, a paid full time developer, thousands of individual users, and a growing number of companies paying people to work on Bevy apps and features.
 It was time for a change.

 For a deeper view into our decision making and development process (including the alternatives we considered) check out the [New Renderer Tracking Issue](https://github.com/bevyengine/bevy/issues/2535).